 Dr. Erica Liebermann

-Dr. Liebermann’s research uses implementation science and mixed methods approach to understand multi-level (patient, provider, health system) barriers to adoption and scale-up of evidence-based interventions for breast and cervical cancer prevention in LMICs, with the aim of helping design women-centered, resource-appropriate strategies that improve delivery of and access to preventive women’s health services.
+Dr. Liebermann’s clinical work and research are driven by a desire to advance the health of women and girls throughout the world, through promoting equitable access to high-quality health care.
+Dr. Liebermann’s research uses implementation science and mixed methods approach to understand multi-level (patient, provider, health system) barriers to adoption and scale-up of evidence-based interventions for breast and cervical cancer early detection in LMICs, with the aim of helping design women-centered, resource-appropriate strategies that improve the delivery of and access to preventive women’s health services.